ntop/n2n/doc/Crypto.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 - As we use a stream cipher, the IV should be a nonce.
 The IV plays an additional role sketched later, see the following sections on checksum and replay protection.
-For use in header encryption and decryption, four bytes reading ASCII "n2n!" are appended to the 96-bit IV to internally make it a full 128-bit IV for use with 128-bit block size SPECK in CTR mode.
+For use in header encryption and decryption, four bytes reading ASCII "n2n!" are appended to the 96-bit IV hereby internally making it a full 128-bit IV.

-- To make a less predictable use of the key space – just think of usually reset MSB of ASCII characters of community names – we actually use a hash of the community name as key.
+- To make a less predictable use of the key space – just think of the typically reset MSB of ASCII characters of community names – we actually use a hash of the community name as key.

 - Encryption starts at byte number 12 and ends at header's end.
 It does not comprise the payload which eventually has its own encryption scheme as chosen with the `-A_` options.

 Decryption checks all known communities (several in case of supernode, only one at edge) as keys.
-On success, the emerging magic number will reveal the correct community whose name will be copied back to the original fiels allowing for regular packet handling.
+On success, the emerging magic number will reveal the correct community whose name will be copied back to the original fields allowing for regular packet handling.

 Thus, header encryption will only work with previously determined community names introduced to the supernode by `-c <path>` parameter.
-Also it should be clear that header encryption is a per-community decision, i.e. all nodes and the supernode need to have it enabled.
+Also, it should be clear that header encryption is a per-community decision, i.e. all nodes and the supernode need to have it enabled.
 However, the supernode supports encrpyted and unencrypted communities in parallel, it determines their status online at arrival of the first packet.
-Use a fresh community name for encrypted communities, do not use a previously used one of former unecrpyted communities, their names were transmitted openly.
+Use a fresh community name for encrypted communities; do not use a previously used one of former unecrpyted communities: their names were transmitted openly.

 ### Checksum